DNin01/help-for-github-users/questions/signing-key-faqs.md

 Only do this if you always sign your commits.
 Otherwise, it won't really help others differentiate commits you made from commits others made on your behalf.

-### What if I don't want a signing key but still want to make signed commits?
+### What if I don't have a signing key but still want to make signed commits?

 Commit from the GitHub website or, if you want a code editor, the [github.dev web-based editor](https://docs.github.com/en/codespaces/the-githubdev-web-based-editor).
 GitHub will sign those for you, without the need for your own signing key.